Linear classifier, least-squares cost function, and outliers: Making outliers less significant

-In our prescribed solution to the outlier problem, we proposed that the length scale to be used should be that of the augmented input vector $\mathbf{x}'$ without giving any justification.
+In an attempt to alleviate the \emph{outlier problem}, we proposed that the norm of the augmented input vector $\mathbf{x}'$ should be used as the scale without any justification.
 We give one now.
-It is tempting to want to use the length $\Vert \mathbf{x} \Vert $ of the original input vector $\mathbf{x}$.
-However, this has a serious potential pitfall.
+It is tempting to want to use the norm $\Vert \mathbf{x} \Vert $ of the original input vector $\mathbf{x}$ as the scale.
+However, this has a serious potential problem.
 For definiteness and simplicity, we consider the input data to be in two dimensions.
 Assuming that we scale with $\Vert \mathbf{x} \Vert$, then the scaled augmented input vector becomes

 where $\mathbf{x}' = (1, x, y)^{\mathrm{T}}$, where $1$ is the ``dummy'' number, $x$ and $y$ are the coordinates of the input data vector $\mathbf{x}$.
 Therefore, the coordinates have the scaling transformation